kunkliricsi/Accountant/README.md

 # Accountant

 An Android application that manages a shared database through an ASP.NET Core WebAPI.
 It's basically an online shopping list for flatmates.
-Felt lazy, may expand later.
+Felt lazy, might expand later.